The Best Inline Skate Bearings 2020

 These bearings have won numerous world championship titles for inline speed skating.

 Twincam bearings are another inline skating bearing manufacturer that has been around forever.
 They are a well-trusted brand with a good reputation.
 Several pro racing inline teams in Europe use their bearings.

 The ILQ-9 uses six balls, which are said to improve rolling performance.
 I haven’t found that to be the case.
 They are good, don’t get me wrong, but not any better than bearings with more balls.
 It’s a trade-off because you have fewer balls in the ILQ-9, which means fewer balls are touching the inner race for lower friction, but each ball now has more load on it, which wipes out the benefit from having fewer balls.

 #4 Bones REDS

-Bones Reds are made in China but they are one of the best Chinese bearings on the market.
-They are more than 50% cheaper than Bones Swiss bearings and many inline skaters won’t be able to tell the difference unless they are a professional skater.
+Bones Reds are made in China, but they are one of the best Chinese bearings on the market.
+They are more than 50% cheaper than Bones Swiss bearings.
+Importantly, many inline skaters won’t be able to tell the difference unless they are a professional skater.
 My roll testing showed that they are around 3% slower than the Bones Swiss bearings.
-These bearings are especially good if you are skating in the rain and don’t want to damage your expensive bearings or for training when you don’t need the absolute best performance.
+These bearings are especially good if you are skating in the rain and don’t want to damage your expensive bearings.
+Likewise, for training, when you don’t need the absolute best performance.